cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/agentless/pac-files.md

 - Make sure the directive used for the endpoint is `HTTPS` and not `PROXY`.
 - You must use a PAC file instead of configuring the endpoint directly in the proxy configuration of the browser.
 This is because modern browsers still do not support HTTPS proxies without PAC files.
-- Use a proper text editor such as VSCode to avoid added characters.
+- Use a proper text editor such as VS Code to avoid added characters.
   {{</Aside>}}

 ## 4. Configure your browser